Sokolov Basin: Geomorphology

 The Sokolov Basin is a mesoregion of the Podkrušnohorská Macroregion within the Bohemian Massif.
 It runs between two ranges: Ore Mountains in the north and Slavkov Forest in the south.
 It is no further subdivided into microregions.

 The highest peak of the Sokolov Basin used to be Dvorský vrch with an elevation of 573 m, but its top was mined away.
 Now the highest peak is Zelený vrch at 570 m.

 Geography

 The Sokolov Basin is 36 km long, 9 km wide, and has an area of 312 sqkm.
 The territory has an elongated shape from southwest to northeast.

 The Ohře River flows across the entire territory and drains it.
 Smaller rivers, such as Svatava, Rolava and Bystřice, flow into it from the mountain ranges along the territory.

 Suitable natural conditions contributed to the creation of many settlements in the Sokolov Basin.
-Most populated cities and towns in the territory are Karlovy Vary, Sokolov, Ostrov, Chodov, and Nová Role.
+Most populous cities and towns in the territory are Karlovy Vary, Sokolov, Ostrov, Chodov and Nová Role.